Nairn Transport Company: Trial runs and first official trip

 In April 1923, the Nairns made the first of six trial runs from Damascus to Baghdad.
 The first trip took them three days for a journey of 880 kilometers (550 miles) using a Buick, an Oldsmobile and a Lancia.
 Having demonstrated the feasibility of the plan, Norman Nairn proposed to British officials in Baghdad that the brothers start a postal service between Damascus and Baghdad.
 The British agreed, as did the French in Damascus, and the French even provided gold to pay-off desert tribes to ensure safe transit.
 The brothers signed a five-year contract with the Iraqi government to transport mail from Baghdad to Damascus and Haifa, and back again.

 With the help of the Nasser trading family, the Nairn Transport Company was established and the first official trip made on 18 October 1923.
-The Nairn's purchased seven type 63 Cadillacs, finding these cars the most reliable, rugged and well equipped for the arduous desert treks.
+The Nairns purchased seven type 63 Cadillacs, finding these cars the most reliable, rugged and well equipped for the arduous desert treks.
 In addition to carrying two or three passengers plus luggage and mail, the Cadillacs were modified to carry extra gasoline, an icebox, a tank of drinking water plus enough food and provisions for one week.
 The cars also carried tools and many spare parts should repairs be required along the way.
 The new arrangements cut the transit time for mail from Baghdad to Europe to around 10 days from the 30 days previously required.
 Mail had previously travelled by ship from Port Said, via the Suez Canal, around the Arab Peninsula to the port of Basrah and then by rail to Baghdad.

 The ground route was also seen as more comfortable than the air route.
 The Nairn Cadillacs could travel at up to 112 kmh (70 mph) over flat, sun-baked, ground for around two-thirds of the route as the desert was a mud and gravel one rather than sand.
 Mud and standing water in the rainy season, and rocky ground, were sometimes a problem however.
 On one occasion Gerald Nairn journeyed from Rutbah to an Iran Petroleum Company post more quickly than an Imperial Airways aircraft that left at the same time.
-The Nairn cars were also cheaper, costing £30 ($40) per passenger from Beirut to Baghdad, compared to £150 ($199) by air from Cairo to Baghdad.
+The Nairn cars were also cheaper, costing £30 ($133) per passenger from Beirut to Baghdad, compared to £150 ($663) by air from Cairo to Baghdad.